To get started with AEM development on IntelliJ, the following steps are required.

 The following steps are necessary for debugging JSPs with IntelliJ IDEA

-IntelliJ IDEA needs to understand where to find the JSPs for debugging.
-As IDEA cannot interpret the
+IntelliJ IDEA must understand where to find the JSPs for debugging.
+Because IDEA cannot interpret the

 The last step required is to start AEM with the JVM options proposed by IntelliJ IDEA.